This is an example of a simple banner

 Shifts in Microsoft Teams: How to Schedule Your Teams Effectively

-Managing the schedules of a field team can sometimes feel like solving a puzzle.
-Between last-minute time-off requests, shift swaps among colleagues, and tracking hours worked, managers lose precious time.
-That’s why Microsoft developed Shifts, a scheduling management app built directly into Microsoft Teams.
-Companies that use Teams for their frontline workers achieve a 345% return on investment.
-They also save over $14.7 million over three years (Source: Forrester Total Economic Impact Study).
-Whether in retail, hospitality, healthcare, or manufacturing, Shifts is changing the way teams plan and communicate.
-Discover how this solution can transform the way you manage your teams.
+Managing schedules for a frontline team can quickly turn into a headache.
+Between last-minute time-off requests, shift swaps between colleagues, and tracking worked hours, managers often lose valuable time.
+That’s why Microsoft created Shifts, a scheduling and workforce planning app built directly into Microsoft Teams.
+According to a Forrester Total Economic Impact study commissioned by Microsoft, interviewed organizations (modeled as a composite organization) achieved a 345% ROI over three years, with a net present value of around $14.8 million (Source: Forrester Total Economic Impact Study).
+Whether you work in retail, hospitality, healthcare, or manufacturing, Shifts changes the way teams plan and communicate.
+Here’s how it can streamline the day-to-day management of your frontline workforce.

-1. What is Shifts and why should you use it?
+1. What is Shifts and why use it?

-4. The mobile experience: a key advantage for field teams
+5. The mobile experience: a key advantage for frontline teams

-Shifts goes far beyond a simple scheduling tool.
-Microsoft designed this native Teams app specifically for frontline workers.
-These employees don’t have a fixed desk, and their schedules change frequently.
-Think of retail associates, healthcare staff, servers, or factory operators.
+Shifts is much more than a basic schedule.
+Microsoft designed this Teams-native app specifically for frontline workers.
+These employees don’t have a fixed desk, and their hours often change from week to week.
+Think retail associates, healthcare staff, restaurant teams, or operators on a production line.

 In practical terms, Shifts lets you create, edit, and share team schedules in just a few clicks.
-Managers assign shifts to their team members and define activities for each time slot.
-Then, they publish the schedule so the entire team can access it right away.
-On top of that, the app offers a full request management system: time off, shift swaps, or requests for open slots.
+Managers assign shifts and define activities for each time slot.
+They then publish the schedule so the whole team can see it immediately.
+The app also includes a full request management system: time off, shift swaps, and sign-ups for open shifts.

-What really sets Shifts apart from traditional solutions like Excel or paper schedules is its native integration with Teams.
-All communication happens in one place: chat, calls, and file sharing.
-This means no more juggling between multiple apps.
-According to Microsoft’s Work Trend Index, Teams usage among frontline workers jumped by 400% between March 2020 and November 2021 during the pandemic (Source: Microsoft Work Trend Index).
-This growth proves that this approach meets a real need.
+What really sets Shifts apart from tools like Excel or paper schedules is its native integration with Teams.
+Communication stays in the same place: chat, calls, announcements, and file sharing.
+That means fewer tools to juggle and fewer messages lost across channels.
+According to Microsoft’s Work Trend Index, Teams usage among frontline workers increased by 400% between March 2020 and November 2021 during the pandemic (Source: Microsoft Work Trend Index).
+That growth reflects a very real need for an all-in-one approach.

 Real benefits for Swiss businesses

-For Swiss SMEs and large companies, Shifts offers several major advantages.
-First, the app is included in Microsoft 365 licenses.
-So there’s no extra cost if your organization already uses Teams.
-Second, Microsoft hosts the data in European data centers.
-This meets compliance and data protection requirements.
-Finally, the interface is available in French and adapts to local time zones.
+For Swiss SMEs and larger organizations, Shifts comes with several strong advantages.
+First, it’s included as long as your license includes Microsoft Teams.
+So there’s typically no extra cost if your organization already runs Teams.
+Second, data storage depends on your Microsoft 365 tenant’s geography and the service’s associated data residency commitments.
+For an accurate view, especially in Switzerland, it’s best to verify your tenant’s data location and consult the official Shifts documentation.
+Finally, the interface is available in French and supports local time zone settings.

 The numbers speak for themselves.
 According to a TCP Software study, 80% of timesheets contain errors when managed manually (Source: TCP Software).
-A scheduling software like Shifts eliminates these errors.
-It also frees up time for higher-value tasks.
+A scheduling tool like Shifts helps eliminate those issues and frees up time for higher-value tasks.

 How to set up and use Shifts

-Setting up Shifts in your organization doesn’t require any technical skills.
-Here are the key steps to get started quickly and efficiently.
+Rolling out Shifts in your organization doesn’t require technical expertise.
+Here are the key steps to get started quickly and smoothly.

-Accessing the app and creating your first schedule
+Access the app and create your first schedule

-Shifts is accessible from the sidebar in Microsoft Teams.
-If the app doesn’t appear, click on “View more apps” and search for “Shifts”.
-For users with a Microsoft 365 F1 or F3 license, the app is automatically pinned for quick access.
+Shifts is available from the left sidebar in Microsoft Teams.
+If you don’t see it, click “More apps” and search for “Shifts.”
+For users with a Microsoft 365 F1 or F3 license, the app is often pinned automatically.

 Creating a schedule takes just a few simple steps:

-1. Select the Teams team you want to create a schedule for
+1. Select the Teams team you want to schedule for

-2. Set the time zone and the first day of the week
+2. Set the time zone and the start day of the week

-3. Create scheduling groups by department, role, or location
+3. Create schedule groups by department, role, or location

 4. Add team members to each group